California Penal Code 242

 - Imprisonment in a local jail for up to 6 months

-If battery was committed on a protected individual like a service man the penalties may be increased.
-In addition, the defendant can also be subjected to enrollment in a battery program, an informal probation and/or community service.
+If the offense was committed on a protected individual like a service man the penalties may be increased.
+In addition, the defendant can also be subjected to enrollment in a anger manageent program, an informal probation and/or community service.
 Contact a skilled legal professional to find out how penal code 243 may be applied to your case specifically.

 The law surrounding battery charges is complex.
-There are several penal codes that stem from battery, including aggravated battery, sexual assault, or assault with a deadly weapon.
-Depending on the circumstances under which your alleged battery offense took place, you could face greater or lesser fines.
+Although these offenses require an injury, there are other offenses, such as PC 240, which are similar but do not require force to be prosecuted.
+There are several penal codes that stem from this offense, including aggravated battery, sexual assault, or assault with a deadly weapon.
+Depending on the circumstances under which your alleged offense took place, you could face greater or lesser fines.